myriadrf/LimeADPD/docs/conclusion.rst

 ACPR is not affected at all neither by BB modem nor CFR algorithm thanks to digital filtering implemented by FIR blocks.

+The LimeADPD I/Q yields linearization results comparable to conventional DPD solutions.
+The algorithm provides low complexity in terms of reduced number of complex-valued coefficients.
+The nonlinearities of the PA and I/Q modulator are compensated by non-conjugate DPD block.
+Linear I/Q corrector, implemented as a FIR filter is applied specifically for I/Q imbalance mitigation.
+Utilization of FIR block for I/Q corrector additionally reduces the number of complex valued coefficients.

+The I/Q related imbalance images are suppressed almost down to the noise floor without sacrificing the PA output power.
+Low complexity feature enables method implementation in SDR boards which are suitable for realization in FPGA.
+The LimeADPD I/Q performance was analyzed using LTE type of waveforms, and also, multi-tone signals.